swimlane/graphish/README.md

 To use `graphish` with application permissions you will need to supply the clientId, clientSecret, and tenantId.

-By using the application authentication (Client Credentials Grant Auth Flow) you can search your own mailbox by not passing a `userPrincipalName` or if you would like to search another mailbox then provide the `userPrincipalName` (e-mail address):
+By using the application authentication (Client Credentials Grant Auth Flow) you can search a specific mailbox or ALL mailboxes.

 #### Creating a connector for your account using a service/daemon authentication flow: